cmm2209/personal-website/content/authors/admin/_index.md

 ## About Me

 Caleb Mutch is a Research Scientist at the Max Planck Institute for Empirical Aesthetics.
-He has been a Postdoctoral Research Fellow and Visiting Assistant Professor at Indiana University, and prior to that he served as a Lecturer at Columbia University, where he also completed a Ph.D. in music theory.
-He studies topics including the history of music theory from antiquity to the romantic era, formal analysis of baroque and classical music, and South African popular music.
+His work focuses on the overlooked histories of fundamental musical concepts such as the cadence, the triad, and form.
+This research area is complemented by secondary interests in global pop music analysis and in the Digital Humanities.